sakaki-/bcmrpi3-kernel-bis/README.md

 <img src="https://raw.githubusercontent.com/sakaki-/resources/master/raspberrypi/pi3/Raspberry_Pi_3_B_and_B_plus.jpg" alt="Raspberry Pi 3 B and B+" width="250px" align="right"/>

-This project contains a weekly autobuild of the default branch (currently, `rpi-4.19.y`) of the [official Raspberry Pi Linux source tree](https://github.com/raspberrypi/linux), for the [64-bit Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) and [B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/).
+This project contains a weekly autobuild of the default branch (currently, `rpi-5.4.y`) of the [official Raspberry Pi Linux source tree](https://github.com/raspberrypi/linux), for the [64-bit Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) and [B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/).

+> NB: (8 June 2020) the transition from `rpi-4.19.y` to `rpi-5.4.y` has not yet happened upstream, but as it will do shortly, I have elected to pre-emptively migrate.

 As with its sister project [bcmrpi3-kernel](https://github.com/sakaki-/bcmrpi3-kernel), the baseline build configuration is the upstream `bcmrpi3_defconfig`, wherein the first 12 hex digits of the tip commit SHA1 hash are appended to `CONFIGLOCALVERSION` (with a separating hyphen).
 However, in *this* project, `-bis` is additionally appended to `CONFIGLOCALVERSION`, and (more importantly) additional tweaks are *also* applied to the kernel configuration before building, by running the [`conform_config.sh`](https://github.com/sakaki-/bcmrpi3-kernel-bis/blob/master/conform_config.sh) script.